margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 3 Voices: Your mentor told you the lesson taught, the historian with the facts. your tender, heartfelt, poetic response to what you learned

 # Poetry #
+## Yes, WE Can ##
+I had been in a dark place for so long.
+I was expressing revenge.
+I left so many hateful comments.
+I could not believe in myself.
+I hated playing music.

+And then...my prayer I said for myself - "Yes, I can" worked.
+I picked up my guitar, and I played a little tune.
+It felt so good to feel at home within my heart.
+It felt so good to feel able and free.

+Someone once said "the amateur builds the ark."
+The professionals heal, but nothing can stop the amateur from trying it out too.

+It's never too late to try something new.
+It's never too late to be reborn.
+It's never too late to rediscover the depths of your home.
+It's never too late to reawaken to your ancestry.
+It's never too late to think a new thought.

+What a beautiful earth it is, and what a beautiful child of God you are down deep.
+There are reasons to stay alive, indeed.
+Anything can be healed.
+It's natural.
+Yes, we can build a new earth, a new heaven, and restore the land from the ground up, from the South to the North, from the States to the Sea, from the Sea to the Continents.
+Yes, we can.
+It's called Pangaea.

 ## God Reminded Me of a Prayer I Said in the Past ##
 God reminded me of a prayer I said in the past.
 He heard my prayer.
 He heard my plea.